How we work

 The Committee also has the last word if, for various reasons, a company ends up on the list of companies in which our portfolio managers must not invest (the “exclusion list”).

-The committee meets at least four times annually and is made up of the following persons:
+The committee meets at least four times annually and consists of BankInvest's CEO (chairman), as well as representatives from asset management and fund administration.

 Use of ESG integration